 The Dangers for Dogs in Hot Weather.
 Be Educated and Be Prepared

-Many thousands of dogs die or end up with serious long-term medical problems because of our misunderstanding of how dangerous overheating is to our pets, especially dogs
+Many thousands of dogs die or end up with serious long-term medical problems because of our ignorance of how dangerous overheating is to our dogs.

 With that will come the major health problems caused by heatstroke and dehydration.